You know, 9 months is a really long time to come up with a baby name. But apparently, not long enough for me.

 There was Woo Wo who wants to flip things around and change his name to Wo Woo.

-There was a transvestite who wants a more feminine name.
+There was a transgender person who wants a more feminine name.

 There was an Asian man who wants to change the first names of his 5, 7 and 11 year-old kids so their first names sound more American.